temporalio/documentation/docs/go/how-to-create-a-worker-session-in-go.md

 }
 ```

-hen the `CreateSession` API is called, the Task queue name that is specified in the `ActivityOptions` is used (or in the `StartWorkflowOptions` if the Task Queue name is not specified in `ActivityOptions`), and a Session is created with one of the Workers polling that Task Queue.
+When the `CreateSession` API is called, the Task Queue name that is specified in the `ActivityOptions` is used (or in the `StartWorkflowOptions` if the Task Queue name is not specified in `ActivityOptions`), and a Session is created with one of the Workers polling that Task Queue.

 The Session Context is cancelled if the Worker executing this Session dies or `CompleteSession()` is called.
 When using the returned Session Context to spawn Activity Executions, a `workflow.ErrSessionFailed` error may be returned if the Session framework detects that the Worker executing this Session has died.